-- [16] are currently enrolled in a clinical trial involving an investigational product or non-approved use of a drug or device (other than the study drug/device used in this study), or concurrently enrolled in any other type of medical research judged not to be scientifically or medically compatible with this study - [17] have received treatment with a drug that has not received regulatory approval for any indication within 14 or 21 days of the initial dose of study drug for a nonmyelosuppressive or myelosuppressive agent, respectively - [18] have previously completed or withdrawn from this study or any other study investigating LY2835219 - [19] have a personal history of any of the following conditions: presyncope or syncope of either unexplained or cardiovascular etiology, ventricular arrhythmia (including but not limited to ventricular tachycardia and ventricular fibrillation), or sudden cardiac arrest - [20] have the presence of unstable central nervous system (CNS) metastasis.
-History of CNS metastasis or stable CNS metastases are allowed (no longer requiring active therapy such as steroid medications).
-Patients with a history of CNS metastases must have a brain scan (for example, MRI) within 28 days of randomization to document stability, even if there have been no changes in symptoms. - [21] have a history of any other cancer (except non-melanoma skin cancer or carcinoma in-situ of the cervix), unless in complete remission with no therapy for that disease for a minimum of 3 years - [22] have serious preexisting medical conditions that, in the judgment of the investigator, would preclude participation in this study - [23] females who are pregnant or lactating - [24] have active bacterial, fungal, and/or known viral infection (for example, human immunodeficiency virus [HIV] antibodies, hepatitis B surface antigen, or hepatitis C antibodies).
-Screening is not required for enrollment.
+- [16] are currently receiving treatment in a clinical trial involving an investigational product or non-approved use of a drug or device (other than the study drug/device used in this study), or concurrently enrolled in any other type of medical research judged not to be scientifically or medically compatible with this study - [17] have received treatment with a drug that has not received regulatory approval for any indication within 14 or 21 days of the initial dose of study drug for a nonmyelosuppressive or myelosuppressive agent, respectively - [18] have previously completed or withdrawn from this study or any other study investigating a CDK4 and CDK6 inhibitors, or have received treatment with a prior CDK4 and CDK6 inhibitors - [19] have a personal history of any of the following conditions: presyncope or syncope of either unexplained or cardiovascular etiology, ventricular arrhythmia (including but not limited to ventricular tachycardia and ventricular fibrillation), or sudden cardiac arrest - [20] have the presence of unstable central nervous system (CNS) metastasis.
+History of CNS metastasis or stable CNS metastases is allowed (no longer requiring active therapy such as steroid medications).
+Patients with a history of CNS metastases must have a brain scan (for example, MRI) within 28 days of randomization to document stability, even if there have been no changes in symptoms.
+A brain MRI performed up to 45 days is permitted and does not need to be repeated during baseline. - [21] have a history of any other cancer (except non-melanoma skin cancer or carcinoma in-situ of the cervix), unless in complete remission with no therapy for that disease for a minimum of 3 years - [22] have serious preexisting medical conditions that, in the judgment of the investigator, would preclude participation in this study - [23] females who are pregnant or lactating - [24] have active bacterial, fungal, and/or known viral infection (for example, human immunodeficiency virus [HIV] antibodies, hepatitis B surface antigen, or hepatitis C antibodies).
+Screening for active infections is not required for enrollment.